pentestparas/Market-Analysis-PCA-/README.md

 # Market-Analysis-PCA-
-The Dataset and the jupyter notebook file are in the link: https://www.kaggle.com/paraspatil/pcamarket-analysis
+The Datasets are in the link:
+https://www.kaggle.com/paraspatil/pcamarket-analysis